ChandanaMandarapu/React/notes.md

 ## HOOKS

 Hooks are a new addition in React they let you use state and other React features without writing a class.

+## useEffect()

+The useEffect Hook allows you to perform side effects in your componenets.
+Some examples of side effects are: fetching data, directly updating the DOM.

+When component renders for the first time it will execute all the code inside useEffect()

+anytime we do a side effect all things happen at same time in the useEffect

+We cant put useEffect in the conditional statements.
+React hooks must be called in the exact same order in every component render